Blog post by Gwen

 Composed by Master Perfumer Alberto Morillas, these two unexpected fragrances explore an olfactory palette reminiscent of the colors, textures and sensations of the wild coast.
 Cold neutrals, earthy browns, navy blues, textures inspired by rock, bark or earth, two fragrances of contrast, of freedom.”

-Penhaligon’s Press Release
+Penhaligon’s Press Release for Blasted Heath and Blasted Bloom

-I know this place.
-I know this smell.
-An autumnal family holiday in a rented cottage at Renscombe Farm in Dorset.
+An autumnal family holiday in a rented cottage in Dorset.
 Thomas Hardy country.
-Days spent on walks along magnificent coastal paths of the Jurassic Coast so narrow in places we have to walk single file.
+Days spent on walks along magnificent coastal paths of the Jurassic Coast, so narrow in places we have to walk single file.
 Breathtaking views of sea and shore, the sound of the waves a constant in the background – sometimes a gentle lapping at other times pounding, wild and feral.
 Long, lazy, pub lunches.
 Evenings spent in that cozy cottage, talking, laughing, sharing, drinking, cooking and eating in the dining room warmed by a big, crackling fire.
 Then, finally, to bed.

 It opens with the smell of the sea – an aquatic accord deepened with the smell of seaweed bolstered with herbaceous clary sage.
 It smells like the salty spray from a roiling sea when the seaweed has been churned to the surface.
 The green herbaceous opening is carried into the heart with the smell of green leaves and marks a shift from sea to land.
 Then, it gets woody with a light, clean and sheer woody note that just belongs here.
 This is from Clearwood™, a material created by Firmenich, which has the woodiness of patchouli without the dirty earthiness.
 If I miss my dirty patchouli, I don’t mind because what comes next is a delicious whiff of tobacco and boozy whiskey – nothing harsh or loud, just a gentlemanly declaration of masculinity.
-The woodiness of the heart becomes the backbone of the base with dark, earthy, woody patchouli, cedarwood, gaiacwood and vetiver.
+The woodiness of the heart becomes the backbone of the base, which is made of dark, earthy, woody patchouli, cedarwood, gaiacwood, and vetiver.

 Check out Blasted Heath in our Shop.